peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Deprecated.</b> This method may overflow.
 Use GetSignedBitLengthAsEInteger instead.

  Finds the minimum number of bits needed to represent this object's value, except for its sign.
 If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.
+For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.NET's  `long`  type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.

     <b>Return Value:</b>